 In accordance with 7 CFR 273.7(i), the State agency is responsible for determining good cause when a SNAP recipient fails or refuses to comply with SNAP work requirements.
-Since it is not possible for FNS to enumerate each individual situation that should or should not be considered good cause, the State agency must consider the facts and circumstances, including information submitted by the employer and by the household member involved, in determining whether good cause exists. a) Describe the State agency process to determine if a non-exempt individual has good cause for refusal or failure to comply with a SNAP work requirement.
+Since it is not possible for FNS to enumerate each individual situation that should or should not be considered good cause, the State agency must consider the facts and circumstances, including information submitted by the employer and by the household member involved, in determining whether good cause exists.

+Describe the State agency process to determine if a non-exempt individual has good cause for refusal or failure to comply with a SNAP work requirement.
 Include how the State agency reaches out to the SNAP participant, employers, and E&T providers (as applicable), as well as how many attempts are made to reach out to the SNAP participant for additional information.

 The Nevada SNAPET program is a voluntary program.
-At this time, the ABAWD requirements are waived statewide.
+Currently, the ABAWD requirements are waived statewide.

 If a SNAP applicant provides information during the application process or as a change regarding a potential voluntary quit or reduction of work effort, the eligibility staff evaluate the case to determine if a voluntary quit or reduction of work effort has occurred without good cause.
 The eligibility staff obtain verification of the individual circumstances from the SNAP applicant and/or employer.
 The SNAP applicant has 10 days to provide the requested information if it cannot be obtained through another resource.
-The SNAP applicant will receive a written request for the additional information either in-person or via mail.
+The SNAP applicant will receive a written request for the additional information either in-person, via mail, or electronically through Access Nevada, if they have opted in to receive paperless communication.

-b) What is the State agency's criteria for good cause?
+What is the State agency's criteria for good cause?